ConnorJungle/in-the-jungle/Readme.md

 ## Limitations

 With any model there are strengths and weaknesses.
-At the onset, we stated the elements that APPLE is trying to address — focusing on quantitfying Risk and Reward conditioned on a player's time-dependent performance.
+At the onset, we stated the elements that **APPLE** is trying to address — focusing on quantitfying Risk and Reward conditioned on a player's time-dependent performance.
 With any modelling problem, there's always trade-off between signal and complexity, in fear of over-engineering the task at hand.

-First, APPLE's shortcomings are consistent with traditional Deep Learning frameworks — the main being overfitting.
+First, **APPLE**'s shortcomings are consistent with traditional Deep Learning frameworks — the main being overfitting.
 It's usually hard to decisively beat xgboost in regression problems based on my experience with hockey data (I'd also point to Kaggle competition winners since 2017).
 Comparing the baseline xgboost and LSTM when predicting scoring performance in y+1, the training set improvement by MSE and R^2 are conclusive.
 However, when we evaluate the models on the test set, the baseline xgboost tends to do better in these metrics.
 But if we look at the distribution of predicted values, the LSTM does tend to fit the grouth truth a lot better.
 It seems the baseline is tending to be more bias heavy.
 Perhaps LSTM isn't a decsive improvement over xgboost, and other model architectures (ie. Transformers, CNN, etc.) may be better suited for the problem.

-Second, there is no measure of uncertainty in APPLE's performance projections.
+Second, there is no measure of uncertainty in **APPLE**'s performance projections.
 If Alex Newhook plays his 20 year old season in the NHL, the model predicts 0.5 PPG (points per game) but we lack any confidence interval or range of possibilities.
 This is important because performance projections become inputs to future predictions, meaning outliers can heavily influence predictions downstream.

 Third, training neural networks can take a lot of time, resources and proper optimization frameworks.
 This implementation focused more on developping a model that 1) learns anything 2) outperforms benchmark 3) produces reasonable outputs.
 There are probably marginal improvements on both the baseline xgboosts models and LSTM models if I threw more computing resources, time and used training optimization techniques.
 For example, while it's standard to use the ADAM optimizer — which keeps an exponentially decaying average of past gradients, I did not include any dropout or regularization, and I did not implement early stopping.
 These are all elements that would increase model performance, make predictions more robust, and be less prone to overfitting.